kks219hyunju/whatever/os/README.md

 it will close the inputted file via ```fclose``` and ```return 0``` to successfully close the progam.

+**The program is optimized to operate with having being piped into the ```cat``` command in Ubuntu** **The program's reading technique has changed to read the piped file, by the program checking between whather the program is being piped, such that if program sees no -c argument to read the file, it will check ```stdin``` if the file has been piped into the program.
+Main componet program is checking weather argument -c is passed with filename, if so it will operate as normal normal program with argument, if but it will operate by ```stdin``` file into file operation in the program**

 ## Arugument

 Arugment is being used to run the program. there are three arguments are implimented into this project,